ppbrown/aws-greengrass-normalcred/README.md

 to take advantage of the Role Alias

 # Customization

+By default, the component will generate the cred file in

+/home/ggc_user/timestream.cred

+It should refresh it every 30 minutes

 To customize the roles and service this component sets up, you can either edit the main.sh script, or edit the recipe to change the calling arguments